cincheo/jsweet/README.md

 ## Features

 - Full syntax mapping between Java and TypeScript, including classes, interfaces, functional types, union types, tuple types, object types, string types, and so on.
-- *Over 1000 JavaScript libraries*, frameworks and plugins to write Web and Mobile HTML5 applications (JQuery, Underscore, Angular, Backbone, Cordova, Node.js, and so on).
+- *Over 1000 JavaScript libraries*, frameworks and plugins to write Web and Mobile HTML5 applications (JQuery, Underscore, Angular, Backbone, Cordova, Node.js, and much [more](http://www.jsweet.org/candies-snapshots/)).
 - A Maven repository containing all the available libraries in Maven artifacts (a.k.a. candies).
 - An Eclipse plugin for easy installation and use.
 - A simple Maven integration to use JSweet from any other IDE or from the command line.